kiriakosvaggel/IQ-GR/README.md

 [] 8 cups vegetable broth, divided
 [] 2/3 cups lemon juice, divided, plus more for drizzling
 ### Diderot effect
 The Diderot Effect is a phenomenon that occurs when acquiring a new possession leads to a spiral of consumption that results in the acquisition of even more possessions.
 In other words, it means that buying something new can cause a chain reaction of buying more and more things because the new item makes one feel like one needs other things to go with it or to keep up with it.
-This can lead to overspending and accumulating more possessions than one actually needs or uses.
+This can lead to overspending and accumulating more possessions than one actually needs or uses..